The central goals of the course are:

 6. No gum chewing allowed.
 No food or drinks allowed in class.
 (Except for bottled water or drinks having a lid/cap)

-7. No electronic devices are to be used or taken out during class time.
-Any student using an electronic device during class time without teacher permission might be referred to Student Services.
-If using a cell phone,” Smart” watch occurs during an exam, the student will receive a referral to student services and could be subject to receiving a grade of zero.
+8. Any student using an electronic device during class without teacher permission will have their electronic device sent to Student Services to be picked up at the end of the day.
+If using a cell phone or smart watch occurs during an exam, the student will receive a referral to student services and be subject to receiving a grade of zero for the exam.

 CONSEQUENCES FOR DISRUPTIVE BEHAVIOR OR BREAKING THE CLASSROOM RULES